Short URL for this page:

 Proofreading

-As almost always, I retyped the text by hand rather than scanning it — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise which I heartily recommend: Qui scribit, bis legit.
+As almost always, I retyped the text by hand rather than scanning it — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise I heartily recommend: Qui scribit, bis legit.
 (Well-meaning attempts to get me to scan text, if successful, would merely turn me into some kind of machine: gambit declined.)

 This transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 Inevitably, the printed work sports a few typographical errors.
 Those I could fix, I did, marking the correction each time with one of these: º.
-If for some reason I could not fix the error, or where there may be some latitude, I marked it º: as elsewhere on my site, glide your cursor over the bullet to read the variant.
+If for some reason I could not fix the error, or where there may be some latitude, I marked it º: as elsewhere on my site, glide your cursor over the bullet to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.
 Inconsistencies in punctuation have been corrected to the author's usual style, in a slightly different color — barely noticeable on the page, but it shows up in the sourcecode as <SPAN CLASS="emend">.
 Finally, a number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.
 Any overlooked mistakes, please drop me a line, of course: especially if you have a copy of the printed book in front of you.

 French, Spanish, and Creole